jdidion/atropos/doc/guide.rst

 statistics output, for example, and do not care about the trimmed reads at all, you could use something like this::

-    cutadapt -a AACCGGTT -o /dev/null input.fastq
+    atropos -a AACCGGTT -o /dev/null input.fastq

 Read processing
 ===============

-Cutadapt can do a lot more in addition to removing adapters.
+Atropos can do a lot more in addition to removing adapters.
 There are various command-line options that make it possible to modify and filter reads and to redirect them to various output files.
 Each read is processed in the following
 way: